 4) You have chosen them because it feels right for YOU.

 Your choice of doctor or midwife is one of the most important decisions you will make for your birth.
 They will be by your side during one of the most memorable moments in your life.
-May compassion, self-love, and your budding mother archetype be your guiding force as you choose the best provider for you!
+May compassion, self-love, and your budding parental instincts be your guiding force as you choose the best provider for you!

 Nikki Shaheed CCE(BFW) CD(DONA)